Unified reporting across GI practices for a PE-backed MSO

 Three recurring monthly reports

-With the integration layer in place, Prexisio built and delivered three recurring monthly reports — delivered by the 10th of each month for the prior month's data:
+With the foundation in place, Prexisio built and delivered three recurring monthly reports — delivered by the 10th of each month for the prior month's data:

 AR Aging Report — accounts receivable aging across all practices, stratified by payer, practice location, and aging bucket.
 Used by the revenue cycle team to prioritize collections activity.